GerasimosKan/Discord_Video_Compressor/README.md

 Contributions to this project are welcome.
 Feel free to submit bug reports, feature requests, or pull requests on the GitHub repository.

-📜 License 📜

-This project is licensed under the MIT License.
-See the LICENSE file for more information.

 👨‍💻 Author 👨‍💻

 This application is developed and maintained by Gerasimos Kanellatos.
 GitHub: https://github.com/GerasimosKan.